Skip to main content

 Which Mazda models need calibration

-Mazda adopted forward-facing camera ADAS widely starting around model year 2018.
-If your vehicle is 2018 or newer, look at the top of your windshield just behind the rearview mirror — if you see a rectangular black housing with a glass aperture, that's the ADAS camera and your vehicle needs calibration.
+Mazda adopted forward-facing camera ADAS widely starting around model year 2019.
+If your vehicle is 2019 or newer, look at the top of your windshield just behind the rearview mirror — if you see a rectangular black housing with a glass aperture, that's the ADAS camera and your vehicle needs calibration.

 The most common Mazda models in the KC metro that require calibration: CX-5, Mazda3, Mazda6, CX-30, CX-9.
 Within each model, the trim level can matter — base trims sometimes lack the camera while mid-and-upper trims include it.

-Mazda calibration type: static
+Mazda calibration type: dynamic

 Mazda calibration cost

 Insurance treats calibration as a required step of a windshield replacement claim.
 Most comprehensive policies cover it without question.
-If your quote excludes calibration on a 2018+ Mazda, ask why — that's a red flag.
+If your quote excludes calibration on a 2019+ Mazda, ask why — that's a red flag.

 Where to get your Mazda calibrated